-Increased/ overwhelming demands on in-house marketing staff – Putting your increasing content demands on your existing staff can lead to diminishing quality and morale, and potentially burn-out.
+Increased / overwhelming demands on in-house marketing staff – putting your increasing content demands on your existing staff can lead to diminishing quality and morale, and potentially burn-out.

-Lack of scalability – You can’t simply hire staff when content requirements are high, and then let them go when you need to ease back on content production.
+Lack of scalability – you can’t simply hire staff when content requirements are high, and then let them go when you need to ease back on content production.

 The need to outsource your copywriting and content marketing needs is becoming far more common.
 If you choose to then you’re in good company.
-In fact, research by the Content Marketing Institute found that 72% of large organisations and 33% of small companies outsource their content creation needs.

 In contrast to the problems above that might otherwise arise, outsourcing your content needs to a dedicated copywriting agency has some significant benefits, including:

-- Immediacy – Instant access to highly experienced copywriters who can create compelling and useful content.
+- Immediacy – instant access to highly experienced copywriters who can create compelling and useful content.

-- Flexibility – You can use a copywriting agency to handle all of your content demands, or you can hire them to pick up the slack during busy periods or times of high demand.
+- Flexibility – you can use a copywriting agency to handle all of your content demands, or you can hire them to pick up the slack during busy periods or times of high demand.

-- Scalability – If your needs grow month on month, you need only communicate these increased needs to the agency.
+- Scalability – if your needs grow month on month, you need only communicate these increased needs to the agency.
 If your needs diminish again, this too can be easily accounted for.
 Though you may negotiate a minimum contract period with an agency, it is also easy to discontinue or pause your use of these services as required.